 CONTACT: Pat Dickerson, (209) 544-9279, firstname.lastname@example.org

 PARENT RESOURCE CENTERNEEDED: Volunteers 18 and older to help with child care assistance.
-Responsibilities include playing games, singing songs and helping children increase their developmental skills.
+Responsibilities include playing games, sing songs and helping children increase their developmental skills.
 Nurturing volunteers ages 14 years and older are also needed on an ongoing basis to assist with child care supervision participating in fun, creative activities with the children while parents are attending class on site.
-Scheduling is available Mondays from 9:30 to 11:30 a.m. and from 12:30 to 2:30 p.m.; Tuesdays from 9:30 to 11:30 a.m.; and Thursdays from noon to 2 p.m.
+Scheduling is available Mondays from 9:30-11:30 a.m. and from 12:30-2:30 p.m.; Tuesdays from 9:30-11:30 a.m.; and Thursdays from noon to 2 p.m.
 Volunteers must have a current TB clearance and a background check for individuals 18 years and older.

 CONTACT: Lisa Widdess, (209) 549-8193, email@example.com

-YOUTH FOR CHRIST CENTRAL VALLEYNEEDED: Volunteers 18 and older or 17 years for school-based mentoring are needed to make a difference in the life of an at-risk child.
+YOUTH FOR CHRIST CENTRAL VALLEYNEEDED: Volunteers 18 and older or 17 years for school based mentoring are needed to make a difference in the life of an at-risk child.
 Multiple mentoring opportunities are available for adult volunteers.
+Mentors enrich their own lives while sharing everyday activities with kids such as movies, homework, sports, shopping, life skills, leadership development, engaging in conversation and more.
+Mentoring programs include: academic tutoring for fourth to 12th grade; Tapestry, a neighborhood-based youth church, provides mentoring in the reality of everyday life; Teen Parents educates and nurtures pregnant and parenting adolescents; and Juvenile Justice Ministry, offering Sunday chapel services and weekly Bible studies at the juvenile hall, provides positive interaction with caring adults in one-to-one mentoring.
 Hours are typically after school or on the weekend, but are set up by the mentor and student.
-Volunteers must complete application, interview, orientation, and training process, provide references, pass a background check, and commit to volunteering at least four hours per month for twelve months depending upon program.
+Volunteers must complete application, interview, orientation, and training process, provide references, pass a background check, and commit to volunteering at least four hours per month for 12 months depending upon program.